 “It's kind of like if Dr. Dre and Elton John had a love piano,” says Jen Fuller, a Portland installation artist, as she studies her glimmering, oh-so-fabulous work-in-progress: an old upright piano meticulously enshrined in more than 700 cuts of mirrored glass.
 The piano nearly disappears as it reflects its surroundings, each new angle changing what the viewer sees.
 “I don’t typically disco-ball mirror things as a glass artist, but it seemed very playful, and I’ve really wanted to be a part of this project for a while.”

 This project is Piano Push Play, an initiative that brings wildly painted or embellished pianos—all tuned and fully functional—to spots around the city every summer.
 (Flip through the slide show above for a peek at pianos from previous years.)
-The project returns for its eighth go-around this year, kicking off with a free concert in the courtyard at the Portland Art Museum on Friday, June 28, before the pianos are sent off to a variety of summer locations.
+The project returned for its eighth go-around this year before the pianos are sent off to a variety of summer locations.

 Piano Push Play started with just one old piano.
 Well, an attic full of orphaned pianos, plus one Portland State music student, Megan McGeorge, determined to set an instrument free.
 It was 2012, and McGeorge wanted to host a pop-up concert.
 She and some musical friends pushed a borrowed piano from Portland Piano Company down Southwest 13th Avenue to West Burnside and started to plink out some tunes.